fleetdm/fleet/handbook/company.md

 ### Why handbook-first strategy?
 The Fleet handbook provides team members with up-to-date information about how to do things in the company.
 By adopting the handbook-first strategy, we can encourage a culture of self-service and self-learning, which is essential for daily a-synchronous work as part of an all-remote team.

-This strategy was inspired by GitLab, who use it to great effect.
+This strategy was inspired by GitLab, which uses it with great effect.
 Check out this [short three-minute video](https://www.youtube.com/watch?v=aZrK8AQM8Ro) about their take on the handbook-first approach.